m-yugi/student-management/README.md

 ## Installation

 - To run this code yourself you first need Java on your machine, To install Java you can go to Oracle or you can follow this link [install java](https://www.oracle.com/java/technologies/downloads/).
-After installing  Java you have to set the ```JAVA_HOME``` PATH ( location of Java on the local machine ) in your system Variables in Environment Variables .
+After installing  Java you have to set the ```JAVA_HOME``` PATH ( location of Java on the local machine ) in your system Variables in Environment Variables.

 - Now that you have Java you can install [maven](https://maven.apache.org/download.cgi) and follow the setup process given [here](https://maven.apache.org/install.html).
 After following this setup you have to set the ```MAVEN_HOME``` PATH ( location of Maven on the local machine ) in your system Variables in Environment Variables.